Skip to contents

 Predictions of the trajectories

 Class-specific predictions can be computed for any data contained in a dataframe as soon as all the covariates specified in the model are included in the dataframe.
-In the next lines, such a dataframe is created by generating a vector of \(age\) values between 65 and 95.
-The predictions are computed with predictY
+In the next lines, such a dataframe is created by generating a vector of ageage values between 65 and 95.
+The predictions are computed with predictY and plotted with the associated plot function.

 ## predicted trajectories of the MMSE score